On the Parameterized Complexity of Sparsest Cut and Small-set Expansion Problems: Conclusion

 \section{Conclusion}

-In this paper, we have presented exact and parameterized algorithms as well as some hardness results for the $k$-\textsc{Sparsest Cut} and the $k$-\textsc{Small-Set Expansion} problems.
-Our algorithms deal with many parameters such as the treewidth, vertex cover, the maximum degree and degeneracy of the input graph.
+We have presented exact and parameterized algorithms as well as some hardness results for the $k$-\textsc{Sparsest Cut} and the $k$-\textsc{Small-Set Expansion} problems.
+Our algorithms deal with many parameters such as treewidth, vertex cover number, maximum degree, and degeneracy of the input graph.
 It would be challenging to improve the running time of the presented algorithms.
-However, some questions have been remained unanswered where we mention in the following as some interesting open problems.
+In addition, investigating parameterized complexity of unweighted $k$SC with respect to other structural parameters such as clique-width, modular-width and neighborhood diversity can be the subject of future work and can shed more light on the ``price of generality'' line of research.